Wyfy0107/nest-microservice/README.md

 ## Service Discovery

-Service discovery is the way that a pod can discover how to communicate to another pod.
+Service discovery is the way that a pod can discover how to communicate with another pod.
 This project is using Hashicorp Consul to create a Consul server for discoveries.
-Each pod will be connected will a Consul agent that handles the communication between pods
+Each pod will be connected will a sidecar proxy that handles the communication between pods

 ## Kubernetes